brexhq/substation/process/README.md

 # process

-Contains interfaces and methods for atomically processing data.
-Each processor defines its own data processing patterns, but there are a set of common patterns shared among most processors:
+Contains interfaces and methods for processing data.
+Processors contain methods for processing data singletons and batches (slices).
+Each processor defines its own data processing patterns, but there are a common set of patterns shared among most processors:
-- processing JSON values
+* processing unstructured data
-- processing JSON arrays
+* processing JSON objects
-- processing bytes

 The package can be used like this ([more examples are also available](/examples/process/)):

 ```go
 package main